datacommonsorg/docsite/custom_dc/data_cloud.md

 Since you won't need to customize the data management container, you can simply run an instance of the released container provided by Data Commons team, at [https://console.cloud.google.com/gcr/images/datcom-ci/global/datacommons-data](https://console.cloud.google.com/gcr/images/datcom-ci/global/datacommons-data){: target="_blank"}.

-See also the [Cloud Run](https://cloud.google.com/run/docs/create-jobs) documentation for links to more information on all the options you may set on your jobs.
+See also the [Cloud Run](https://cloud.google.com/run/docs/create-jobs){: target="_blank"} documentation for links to more information on all the options you may set on your jobs.

 1. Go to [https://console.cloud.google.com/run/](https://console.cloud.google.com/run/){: target="_blank"} for your project.
 1. Click **Create job**.